Ramón Sosa

-Ramón Sosa Acosta is a Paraguayan professional footballer who plays as a winger for Argentine Primera División club Gimasia La Plata and the Paraguay national football team.
-He has also played for Paraguayan sides Olimpia and River Plate Asunción.
+Ramón Sosa Acosta (born 31 August 1999) is a Paraguayan professional footballer who plays as a winger for Campeonato Brasileiro Série A club Palmeiras, and the Paraguay national team.

+Sosa started his senior career at River Plate Asunción, before moving to fellow Paraguayan club, Olimpia.
+He played for Argentine sides, such as Gimnasia La Plata and Talleres de Cordoba before moving to Europe, as he signed for the Premier League side, Nottingham Forest in August 2024.
+After one years in Nottingham Forest, Sosa signed for the Brazilian side, Palmeiras.

+At international level, he made his debut for Paraguay at November 2022.
+He represented the nation at 2024 Copa América.

 Early life

-Ramon Sosa was born in the small Paraguayan town of Maracana.
+Ramon Sosa was born in the small Paraguayan town of Maracaná.
 Since he was a child, he has always played football and began his career at the Tembetary club.
-After a brief stint training with Lanús, he moved to the capital city Asuncion when he joined River Plate Asunción.
+After a brief stint training with Lanús, he moved to the capital city Asunción when he joined River Plate Asunción.